 - Turn the dough out onto a lightly greased work surface.
 Fold to gently deflate, then divide into 12 pieces.
 Roll each into an 18" rope.
 Shape each rope into a pretzel, pinching the ends into the dough to seal.

-- Place 3 pretzels into the water a time and lightly boil for 60 seconds, turning after 30 seconds.
+- Place 3 pretzels into the water at a time and lightly boil for 60 seconds, turning after 30 seconds.

 - Remove with a wire strainer and place on a baking sheet covered with parchment paper.
 Sprinkle with sea salt.
 Repeat process until all of the pretzels have been boiled.